 In light of NHS England’s recent announcement that it would not be funding Pre-exposure Prophylaxis for HIV as it falls outside of NHS England’s remit as a preventative intervention, the Terrence Higgins Trust, with the widespread support of the SRH sector, is campaigning for NHS England to overturn their decision and provide PrEP to patients on the NHS.
 Read Terrence Higgins Trust’s full response to NHS England’s decision and read a full briefing on PrEP.

-For any queries regarding policy please contact, Hayley Atkin, the FSRH External Affairs & Standards Officer.
+For any queries regarding policy please contact, Camila Azevedo, the FSRH External Affairs & Standards Assistant.